eitanrait/spring-app/README.md

 ****IMPORTANT****

-Install Docker, and run 'docker compose up -d' in ../docker/
+Install Docker, and run docker compose --file docker/compose.yml up -d

 In RestClient.java, replace the value in TOKEN with your own OAuth token from GitHub
 *****************